mariocpinto/0003_MOOC_The_Data_Scientists_Toolbox/Course_Notes.md

 ## The Data Scientist's Toolbox: Course Notes

-These notes are intended to be a quick refresher of the contents of this course.
+These notes are intended to be a high level overview / quick refresher of the contents of the Coursera course "[The Data Scientist's Toolkit](https://www.coursera.org/learn/data-scientists-tools/)".
 For detailed notes, you can take a look at [this repository](https://github.com/DataScienceSpecialization).

 #### Week 1